 Amazon (NASDAQ:AMZN) is looking to make inroads into this space.
 The company already offers free streaming of 5,000 movies and TV shows as part of its Amazon Prime service.
 Given Amazon’s expertise in cloud computing, logistics, and algorithmic prowess anticipating what a customer wants based on previous purchases, this could turn out to be a major competitor in this space.

 HBO just created an iPad app that is going bonkers with 1mm downloads in its first week.
 HBO is the gold standard of original video and this is another way to distribute this content to users.
-In addition to these competitors, Netflix also faces competition from the Dish Network (DISH), Wal-Mart (WMT), Best Buy (BBY), Apple (AAPL) and Redbox.
+In addition to these competitors, Netflix also faces competition from the Dish Network (NASDAQ:DISH), Wal-Mart (NYSE:WMT), Best Buy (NYSE:BBY), Apple (NASDAQ:AAPL) and Redbox.

 Prognosis: At around 54 times this year’s projected earnings and over 5 times trailing revenues, NFLX’s valuation is stretched given all the new competition and operational challenges it faces.
 NFLX sells at the very top of its five year range of valuation based on P/E, P/S, and P/CF. AVOID.